Mystical2090/python-IDE/README.md

-# python-IDE
+# Amythest

-Amethyst - The best code IDE!
+The best coding IDE for python!

+## v1.0
+* Initial release.